-- 1. Recommendations: - 1.1 Comment on the specific proposals set out within this report. - 2 Introduction and Background - 2.1 As part of the budget, the Council needs to set its capital programme for the following financial years.
-The future development of the Medium Term Financial Strategy (MTFS) will also need to take account of future capital spending plans over the period of the strategy. - 2.2 The following sources of funding are available to the General Fund: - a) Capital Receipts these are the receipts realised from the disposal of capital assets such as land and buildings; - b) Grants and Contributions these could be ad hoc grants awarded from government or other funding agencies or contributions from developers and others; - c) Prudential Borrowing the Council is able to increase its borrowing to finance schemes as long as they are considered affordable; and
+- 1 Recommendations that the Corporate Overview and Scrutiny Committee: - 1.1 Comment on the specific proposals set out within this report. - 2 Introduction and Background - 2.1 As part of the budget, the Council needs to set its capital programme for the following financial years.
+The future development of the Medium Term Financial Strategy (MTFS) will also need to take account of future capital spending plans over the period of the strategy. - 2.2 The following sources of funding are available to the General Fund: - a) Capital Receipts these are the receipts realised from the disposal of capital assets such as land and buildings;

-- d) Revenue the Council can charge capital costs directly to the General Fund but the pressure on resources means that this is not recommended. - 2.3 In more recent years, only Prudential Borrowing has been available to finance the majority of schemes within the capital programme with grants only being made available for specific services such as highways. - 2.4 Funding from capital receipts is likely to increase over the forthcoming financial year as a thorough review of the Council's assets is underway as part of the '3Rs' Programme Retain, Reuse, Release.
+- b) Grants and Contributions these could be ad hoc grants awarded from government or other funding agencies or contributions from developers and others: - c) Prudential Borrowing the Council is able to increase its borrowing to finance schemes as long as they are considered affordable; and - d) Revenue the Council can charge capital costs directly to the General Fund but the pressure on resources means that this is not recommended. - 2.3 In more recent years, only Prudential Borrowing has been available to finance the majority of schemes within the capital programme with grants only being made available for specific services such as highways. - 2.4 Funding from capital receipts may become available as part of the '3Rs' Programme Retain, Reuse, Release.
 This challenges the rationale for holding the asset resulting in the classification of assets as either: - Released (for example to dispose of immediately or develop for housing); - Re-used (for example for different services or more intensive or changed use); and - Retained (business as usual, little need or opportunity for change identified).

-Several sites have been identified for release and the Corporate Property Team has been reviewing these to determine their redevelopment potential and has commenced a release disposal programme.
-This will potentially enable further funding of capital projects from the capital receipts generated and reduce the level of prudential borrowing required.
+Sites that have been identified for release are reviewed by the Corporate Property Team to determine their redevelopment potential and enable a final decision on release of the asset or otherwise.
+This potentially enables further funding of capital projects from the capital receipts generated and reduce the level of prudential borrowing required.

-- 2.5 Members should note that General Fund Capital Receipts can also be used to finance Housing Revenue Account capital expenditure and has been used to good effect in securing Right to Buy buy-backs match funded with HRA resources that has helped maximise the use of Right to Buy receipts. - 2.6 Annually, all services consider their future capital needs and submit bids for schemes ranging from projects in their own right to smaller schemes that are required to maintain operational ability such as capital repairs to operational buildings and system upgrades. - 2.7 In addition, the Council Service Review (CSR) process is identifying a number of service enhancements that will ultimately reduce costs or increase income.
+- 2.5 Members should note that General Fund Capital Receipts can also be used to finance Housing Revenue Account capital expenditure and have been used to good effect in securing Right to Buy buy-backs match funded with HRA resources that has helped maximise the use of Right to Buy receipts. - 2.6 Annually, all services consider their future capital needs and submit bids for schemes ranging from projects in their own right to smaller schemes that are required to maintain operational ability such as capital repairs to operational buildings and system upgrades. - 2.7 In addition, the Council Service Review (CSR) process is identifying a number of service enhancements that will ultimately reduce costs or increase income.
 These will need to be funded as and when identified. - 2.8 Finally, there are those projects that require seed funding to prepare more detailed business cases.
 The council agreed in February 2017 to a £2m budget provision to ensure funding is available to prepare business cases for Future and Aspirational Capital Schemes.
-It is recommended that this budget be reset at £2m again for the coming year and the full amount is expected to be required.
+It is recommended that this budget be set at £3m for the coming year and the full amount is expected to be required.
+This reflects an increase in proposed development in 2020/21 and subsequent years.
+Examples of the projects proposed are included at Appendix 2.